Manideep28/meeting-scheduler/README.md

 # How to delete data upon cancellation ?
 Employee gives his ID and Meeting ID <br />
 so that based on these details we can remove from meetings. <br />
-while deleting we store the datetime and interval from meetings <br />
+While deleting we store the datetime and interval from meetings <br />

-And this date time is user to cancel the schedule from datetime <br />
+And this date time is used to cancel the schedule from datetime <br />

 # Features
 book(employee_id, start_time, end_time) <br />